spech66/bootstrap-bp-hugo-theme/README.md

 ## Page templates / archetypes

-This theme has support for the following archetypes:
+This theme has support for the following archetypes.
+Based on the specified types the layout and functionality of a page is slightly changed.

 * Page (not on the startpage)
 * Post (regular post/blog pages)